dv367/dv367/_posts/2019-12-24-potentialFunc.md

 <p align="center">
 <b>Figure 8.</b> Two obstacles creating a local minima
 </p>
 These are some of the drawbacks of potential functions.
-In the next article, we will se how can we avoid the local minimas.
+In the next post, we will se how can we avoid the local minimas.

 ### 3.6 References
 [1]. _Principles of Robot Motion: Theory, Algorithms, and Implementation_